Is distracted driving as dangerous as they claim?

 Distracted Driving – Here is What You Need to Know

-According to the National Highway Traffic Safety Administration, distracted driving is any activity that could divert a person’s attention away from the primary task of driving.
+According to the National Highway Traffic Safety Administration, distracted driving is any activity that could divert a person’s attention away from the primary task of driving and significantly increase the odds of an accident.
 Distractions are not limited to just texting or the use of a cell phone.
-Distracted driving can be caused by eating, drinking, smoking, grooming, reading, using a GPS, adjusting a radio, or temperature control, among many other things.
+Distracted driving charges can result from eating, drinking, smoking, grooming, reading, using a GPS, adjusting a radio, or temperature control, among other things done while driving in Michigan.

 - Manual distractions are those where you move your hands away from driving.
 An example would be reaching for a drink in the drink carrier.